Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Benchmarks Settings

-\paragraph{The second important question is the utility of generated data} It is commonly measured by \textsc{ml}-Efficacy which evaluates the performance of a predictive model trained on synthetic data.
-To compute \textsc{ml}-Efficacy we use the same protocol as in \cite{kotelnikov2023tabddpm} where CatBoost \cite{prokhorenkova2018catboost} is used as a predictor.
+\paragraph{The second important question is the utility of generated data} It is commonly measured by ML-Efficacy which evaluates the performance of a predictive model trained on synthetic data.
+To compute ML-Efficacy we use the same protocol as in \cite{kotelnikov2023tabddpm} where CatBoost \cite{prokhorenkova2018catboost} is used as a predictor.
 We report the F1 score for classification tasks and the normalized R2 score for regression tasks.
 The procedure is summarized in Figure~\ref{fig:mleff}.
 It is important to evaluate the degradation of these scores against the ones obtained when training directly on real data (via \textit{Train~Copy}): a large degradation means a low utility.

 \paragraph{The third question is anonymity} We want to make sure that our generative model will not leak sensitive information by recopying or over-fitting the training instances.
 To do so we measure respectively the minimum distances of each generated instance to the train and test sets.
-The \textit{Distance to Closest Record} Rate ({\textsc{dcr-r}ate}) counts the proportion of generated instances that are closer to train set than test set \cite{platzer2021holdout}.
+The \textit{Distance to Closest Record} Rate (DCR-Rate) counts the proportion of generated instances that are closer to train set than test set \cite{platzer2021holdout}.
 The procedure is summarized in Figure~\ref{fig:dcrrate}.

-A synthetic dataset is considered safe if it has a {\textsc{dcr-r}ate} that is close to $1/2$.
-On the other hand, a plain copy of the train set, as \textit{Train Copy} baseline does, would have a {\textsc{dcr-r}ate} of $1$.
+A synthetic dataset is considered safe if it has a {DCR-Rate} that is close to $1/2$.
+On the other hand, a plain copy of the train set, as \textit{Train Copy} baseline does, would have a {DCR-Rate} of $1$.
 This metric does not guarantee against all privacy breaches, but it provides a reasonable safeguard and ranking criterion for the models.
 It is also informative about overfitting, as an overfitted model would have samples that are systematically closer to the train set than a model with more generalization capabilities.